 Alimony and Tax

-Spousal support receives special tax treatment.
-Unlike child support, it is normally tax-deductible for the payer and taxable income for the recipient.
-The IRS has special rules to try to prevent child support and asset/debt settlements from being disguised as alimony.
+Spousal support no longer receives special tax treatment.
+It is not tax-deductible for the payer and it’s not taxable income for the recipient.